peelmicro/python-multi-docker/README.md

-## `Python` version of the "Docker and Kubernetes: The Complete Guide" course - Complex solution (multi Docker containers)
+## `Python` version of the "Docker and Kubernetes: The Complete Guide" course.

-> source code for the `Python`  version of the "Docker and Kubernetes: The Complete Guide" course - Complex solution (multi Docker containers)
+> source code for the `Python`  version of the "Docker and Kubernetes: The Complete Guide" course.

 ## Execute it locally using